 If you have limited mobility and there are steps into the property, then it may be necessary to consider a ramp.
 There are important considerations to bear in mind.

 - Whether the ramp should be permanent or portable: the best option will depend on your requirements – see the pros and cons of permanent and portable options below.
 It may also depend on the owner of the property, because landlords have to give permission for installation.

 - The height of the steps: this will have an impact on the length and gradient (steepness) of the ramp.
 Gradient can be calculated by dividing the height of the ramp by the length of the ramp.
-It is recommended that a ramp should be at least 1:12 gradient for a person self-propelling (for example, for every foot of height, the ramp should be 12 foot in length).
+It is recommended that a ramp should be a gradient of at least 1:12 for a person self-propelling (for example, for every foot of height, the ramp should be 12 foot in length).

 - A steeper gradient: this could be considered if the person has assistance and there isn’t the space to accommodate a longer ramp.
 Bear in mind that it could be a hazard for both walking and assisted wheelchair use if it’s too steep.
-A recommended gradient would be 1:8.
+A recommended gradient would be no less than 1:8.

 Whatever ramp you opt for, always ensure the ramp has a non-slip surface and, if commissioning a self-build ramp, ensure it has upturned edges to prevent wheelchair users from inadvertently rolling over the sides.

 When and how to install a permanent ramp